sqlfluff/sqlfluff-github-actions/README.md

 These workflows, defined by YAML files placed in the `.github/workflows/` directory of your repo, are event-driven, meaning that you can run a workflow after a specified event has occurred (e.g., opening a Pull request to the `main` branch).

 To add a layer of confusion, the [GitHub Marketplace](https://github.com/marketplace?type=actions) has individual "Actions" (e.g., the [checkout](https://github.com/marketplace/actions/checkout) action) that you can use as steps _inside your workflow(s)_.
-Using Actions can reduce the code you need to write to define your worflow and accomplish your goal.
+Using Actions can reduce the code you need to write to define your workflow and accomplish your goal.

 Conceptually, you can connect these poorly named pieces like so:
 - GitHub Actions (a feature within GitHub allowing you to automate workflows).